camaraproject/Commonalities/documentation/API-linting-Implementation-Guideline.md

 The rules will be applied to all files with *.yaml extension in '/code/API_definitions/' folder of the repository.
 Write access to the repository is required to perform these steps.

-The output from Spectral can be seen by expanding the step **Run Spectral Linting** of given worflow run Actions section of GitHub repository.
+The output from Spectral can be seen by expanding the step **Run Spectral Linting** of the given workflow run Actions section of GitHub repository.

 ### Megalinter integration

-[Megalinter](https://megalinter.io/latest/) is an Open-Source tool for CI/CD workflows that analyzes the consistency of code, configurations and scripts in repository sources.
+[Megalinter](https://megalinter.io/latest/) is an Open-Source tool for CI/CD workflows that analyzes the consistency of code, configurations, and scripts in repository sources.
 Megalinter supports Spectral linting.
 The Megalinter job will be automatically activated once you submit a pull request on the [main/master] branch of the CAMARA repository, as configured in megalinter.yml.

 The Megalinter configuration consists of the <b><a href="https://github.com/camaraproject/Commonalities/blob/main/artifacts/linting_rules/lint_function/workflows/megalinter.yml">megalinter.yml </a></b> file containing the necessary settings to run Megalinter and Spectral jobs on GitHub actions.